Planá: Etymology

-The word planá meant 'barren', but it also denoted a wide, open landscape.
+The Czech word planá meant 'barren', but it also denoted a wide, open landscape.

 Geography

 Planá is located about 10 km northeast of Tachov and 46 km west of Plzeň.
-It lies on the border between the Teplá Highlands and Upper Palatine Forest Foothills.
+It lies on the border between the Teplá Highlands and Podčeskoleská Hills.
 The highest point is the hill Homole at 681 m above sea level.

 The Mže River flows through the southern part of the municipal territory.
 The stream Kosový potok flows along the eastern municipal border and then joins the Mže.
 The stream Hamerský potok flows through the western part of the municipal territory.
-The brook Planský potok, its tributary, flows next to the town centre.
+The stream Planský potok, its tributary, flows next to the town centre.
 There are several fishponds in the territory of Planá, the largest of which are Anenský rybník and Labutí rybník.

 History

 The first written mention of Planá is from 1251.
 Planá was located on an important trade route from Nuremberg to Cheb.
 The oldest part of Planá was built during the 13th and 14th century and at the end of the 14th century it was quite a large town, surrounded by walls and a moat.

-In the 16th century, two plague epidemics hit the town, which caused a significant decrease in the population and led to the invitation of colonists from Germany and the beginning of the Germanization of the town.
+In the 16th century, two plague epidemics hit the town, which caused a significant decrease in the population and led to the invitation of colonists from Germany and the beginning of the Germanisation of the town.
 Another misfortune came in the 17th century during the Thirty Years' War, when Planá was conquered and looted several times by various armies.

 The Planá estate was owned by several aristocratic families, including Lords of Dobrohošť, Žeberka family, Schlick family, Sinzerdorf family, Nostitz family and Nostitz-Rhieneck family.
 The most significant owners were the Schlick family.
 During their reign, mining flourished and the mint was moved to Planá after it ceased to exist in Jáchymov.